When is CNY celebrated?

-Chinese New Year is based on various legends, including that of an old man defeating the wicked mythical beast Nian with the help of firecrackers and red paper defences.
+CNY is based on various legends, including that of an old man defeating the wicked mythical beast Nian with the help of firecrackers and red paper defences.

-The festival allows people a chance to remember ancestors and to pay tribute to gods.
+The festival gives people a chance to remember ancestors and to pay tribute to gods.
 On Chinese New Year’s Eve (the evening before Chinese New Year’s Day), families gather together for dinner and children often receive red packets with money for good luck.

-The London Chinatown Chinese Association (LCCA) was founded in 1978 to help businesses in Chinatown, to provide support for British Chinese, and to raise funds for disaster relief in China.
+The London Chinatown Chinese Association (LCCA) was founded in 1978 to help businesses in Chinatown, to provide support for British Chinese and to raise funds for disaster relief in China.

-Today, the LCCA continues to help the Chinese business community in London, but it also organises the annual Chinese New Year celebrations and the Mid-Autumn Festival in London.
+Today, the LCCA continues to help the Chinese business community in London, alongside organising the annual CNY events and the Mid-Autumn Festival in London.